awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/create_ecs_cluster.md

 * Select the checkbox **Create an empty cluster**
 * Select the checkbox **Enable Container Insights**

+{{% notice info %}}
+**CloudWatch Container Insights** collects, aggregates, and summarizes metrics and logs from your containerized applications and microservices.
+It collects metrics for many resources, such as CPU, memory, disk, and network.
+Container Insights is available for Amazon Elastic Container Service (Amazon ECS), Amazon Elastic Kubernetes Service (Amazon EKS), and Kubernetes platforms on Amazon EC2.
+Amazon ECS support includes support for Fargate.
+You can **[read more about CloudWatch Container Insights here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html)**.
+{{% /notice %}}

 ![ECS Cluster](/images/ecs-spot-capacity-providers/ecs_create_cluster.png)

 * Click **Create**